JarnoRalli/gstreamer-examples/gst-examples/README.md

   from gpu- to cpu-memory, and then applying post-processing.
 Otherwise the tensors are fetched element-wise, making the memory transfers highly inefficient.

+You can use the Docker container defined in [Dockerfile-deepstream-8.0](../docker/Dockerfile-deepstream-8.0) to run the examples.

 ## 2.3 RTSP Server

 This example launches an RTSP server and streams a video over RTSP, encoded in H264.
 Easiest way to run the program is to execute it